Sie sind hier : Startseite → Magazine und Zeitschriften→ (31) RCA Magazin - Intro→ RCA Magazin 1961 (Dez.)→ RCA News Dec. 1961 - 01

 The selfish purpose of BROADCAST NEWS, of course, was to present information on our equipment, its uses, its advantages, and its operation to the broadcast station engineers who are RCA's customers.

 That was, and still is, the primary purpose of this publication.
-However, it was recognized from the first that the magazine could at the same time serve the broader purpose of providing (as was noted on the title page of the first issue) "a pleasant and convenient medium for the exchange of ideas and information" among boadcast engineers everywhere.
+However, it was recognized from the first that the magazine could at the same time serve the broader purpose of providing (as was noted on the title page of the first issue) "a pleasant and convenient medium for the exchange of ideas and information" among broadcast engineers everywhere.

 To this end the articles printed in BROADCAST NEWS have not been limited to those authored by RCA personnel but, from the first, have included articles by station engineers, consultants and others.